incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  areEqual, // compares the previous and next selected value when state changes subscriptionKey, // the subscription key that will appear in devtools for this usage selector, // the selector
+  areEqual, // compares the previous and next selected value when state changes subscriptionKey, // the subscription key that will appear in devtools for this usage selector, // the selector wait, // When providing a string key, you can wait for it if it doesn't exist via this property
   events: { // registers events
     change: { // called whenever state changes, may be a function, an object, or an array of either status, // the status at which this event should be invoked